csbg/BioinformaticsPracticals1/python3.md

 #### Exercise 3.4 (5 P)

 Implement a function `calculate_mass`, which calculates the mass of a chemical compound.
-The funcion is called with a string that contains the molecular formula (e.g., `"C6 H12 O6"` or `"C Cl4"`) and returns the mass as a float.
+The function is called with a string that contains the molecular formula (e.g., `"C6 H12 O6"` or `"C Cl4"`) and returns the mass as a float.

 Hints:
 - Extract individual element symbols and their counts via a regular expression containing two groups.
 The first group should match one uppercase letter followed by an optional lowercase letter.
 The second group should match any number of digits.